amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/tutorial.md

 ## Classifying a large text dataset

-To see how the classifyText method can help us understand a dataset with lots of text, we'll use this  [public dataset](http://mlg.ucd.ie/datasets/bbc.html) of BBC news articles.
+To see how the `classifyText` method can help us understand a dataset with lots of text, we'll use this  [public dataset](http://mlg.ucd.ie/datasets/bbc.html) of BBC news articles.
 The dataset consists of 2,225 articles in five topic areas (business, entertainment, politics, sport, tech) from 2004 - 2005.
-We've put a subset of these articles into a public Google Cloud Storage bucket.
-Each of the articles is in a .txt file.
+We've put a subset of these articles into a public [Google Cloud Storage](https://cloud.google.com/storage/) (GCS) bucket.
+Each of the articles is in a `.txt` file.

-To examine the data and send it to the NL API, we'll write a Python script to read each text file from Cloud Storage, send it to the classifyText endpoint, and store the results in a BigQuery table.
+To examine the data and send it to the NL API, we'll write a Python script to read each text file from GCS, send it to the `classifyText` endpoint, and store the results in a [BigQuery](https://cloud.google.com/bigquery/) table.
 BigQuery is Google Cloud's big data warehouse tool - it lets us easily store and analyze large datasets.

-To see the type of text we'll be working with, run the following command to view one article (`gsutil` provides a command line interface for Cloud Storage):
+To see the type of text we'll be working with, run the following command to view one article (`gsutil` provides a command line interface for GCS):

 ```bash
 gsutil cat gs://text-classification-codelab/bbc_dataset/entertainment/001.txt